JetsonHacksNano/installLibrealsense/README.md

 # installLibrealsense
 Build and install scripts for Intel's librealsense for the NVIDIA Jetson Nano Developer Kit

+The Intel® RealSense™ SDK is here: https://github.com/IntelRealSense/librealsense The SDK library name is librealsense.
+This is for version 2 of the library, which supports the D400 series depth cameras, T265 tracking camera, and the SR300 depth camera.

+Starting with L4T 32.2.1 (JetPack 4.2.2) on the NVIDIA Jetsons and the Intel RealSense SDK version v2.23.0, it is now possible to do a simple install from a RealSense debian repository (i.e. apt-get install).

+The current recommendation from Intel is to use UVC for video input on the Jetson family.
+The UVC API in librealsense has been rewritten to better support this use case.

 <h3>installLibrealsense.sh</h3>
 This script will install librealsense from the Intel Librealsense Debian Repository.

 ```